 2. Lymphatic drainage:

 Lymphatic drainage massage is a specialized form of massage therapy that focuses on stimulating the lymphatic system to encourage the natural drainage of lymph fluid from the body's tissues.
-The lymphatic system plays a crucial role in the body's immune system and helps remove waste, toxins, and excess fluid from the body.
-Lymphatic drainage massage uses very light pressure and specific rhythmic movements to stimulate the flow of lymphatic fluid and reduce swelling and fluid retention.
-It can be beneficial for individuals who have undergone surgery, especially procedures that involve the lymph nodes or lymphatic vessels.
-Lymphatic drainage massage can help reduce post-operative swelling, promote healing, and enhance the body's natural detoxification processes.
+The lymphatic system plays a crucial role in the body's immune system and helps remove waste, toxins, and excess fluid from the body promoting the body's natural detoxification processes.

 In summary, while post-operative massage aims to promote overall recovery and healing after surgery by addressing muscle tension, pain, and range of motion, lymphatic drainage massage specifically targets the lymphatic system to reduce swelling, promote lymphatic flow, and support the body's immune response.
 Both types of massage therapy can play a valuable role in the post-operative recovery process, but they differ in their focus and techniques.